SoMo Farm & Ranch Supply in Springfield, Missouri, is a premier supplier of Arrowquip cattle handling equipment, including squeeze chutes.

 This device helps you sort cattle to move and load them into another pen or another area of the pasture or yard.

-A squeeze chute keeps cattle still so you or a veterinarian can examine one specimen at a time.
+A squeeze chute, or cattle chute, keeps cattle still so you or a veterinarian can examine one specimen at a time.
 It also allows you to inject medications or nutrients into the animal.
 It lets farms easily mark an individual.

 Thirdly, you can use a squeeze chute to move cattle towards a ramp for transport.